ibm-cloud-docs/solution-tutorials/index.md

         </h3>
         <div class="solutionBoxDescription">
             <div class="descriptionContainer">
                 <p>This tutorial walks you through the creation of a web application using the popular MEAN stack.
-It is composed of a Mongo DB, Express web framework, Angular front end framework and a Node.js runtime.</p>
+It is composed of a Mongo DB, Express web framework, Angular front end framework and a Node.js runtime.
+You will learn how to run a MEAN starter locally, create and use a managed database-as-a-service (DBasS), deploy the app to {{site.data.keyword.cloud_notm}} and monitor the application.</p>
                     <span class="tag-filter category">Cloud Foundry</span>
                     <span class="tag-filter category">Node.js</span>
                     <span class="tag-filter category">Compose for MongoDB</span>